Toenail Fungus Spreading

 But generally speaking, you can not transmit it from one person to another.

 That is unless you are sharing shoes or socks with someone that has it.

 The actual fungus that causes toenail fungus and athlete’s foot is present in the world all over the place.

 It likes dark and moist environments, like gyms, swimming pools, and locker rooms.
 Even spas carry it.

 All it needs is a compromised host to grow.
 So if you have a hangnail or an ingrown toenail, you are setting the stage for some fungus to grow.

 Learn tips like how to remove an ingrown toenail with dental floss and rid yourself of the potential of this problem to begin with.

 But any cut on your foot near the nail bed can do the same thing.
 An injury can also lead to toenail fungus.

-Toenail fungus is more common in the elderly, and those with compromised immune systems like diabetics.
+Toenail fungus is more common in the elderly and those with compromised immune systems like people with diabetes.
 This is because as we age, our nail beds become a little more brittle.